 Thus we must ask ourselves—do walls keep people out, or trap them in?
 Or both?

 Perhaps the answer is both depending on the context, but it is clear that physicists have walled themselves into an echo chamber where correctness is a subjective measurement based on the statements of authorities and majorities.
 Yet to once again refer to the importance of alternative and diverse ideas, we have witnessed across history that new opinions are often necessary to push science beyond a plateau.
-However, much like particles in a box, the current prevailing theories simply build upon each other into increased degrees of vague complexity unrelated to nature, which is of no benefit to anyone.
+However, the current prevailing theories simply build upon each other into increased degrees of vague complexity unrelated to nature, which is of no benefit to anyone.
 If physics is so fundamental to every interaction in our universe, why is it viewed by the general public as such an unapproachable and abstract field?
 Those who observe these failings have scant audience — talking among friends about the mathematical equations derived from this mountains-out-of-molehills tendency causes their eyes to begin to glaze over.
 Even so, most physicists would agree that physics is grounded in nature, that it can be witnessed by any person.
 The fallacy is that complicated math has been developed at a way station in scale, some 16 orders of magnitude above nature at the Planck scale, without a true understanding of the nature underlying such formulae, and thus the abstractness is founded on a castle in the air.

 J Mark Morris and Athena Dong : San Diego : California : May 23, 2020